 - Preheat oven to 350F.

-- Stuff the apples with the filling, packing it in as much as possible.
+- Stuff the apples with the filling, packing them in as much as possible.

 - Place the apples in a baking dish with the water in the bottom.